LukeFabric/CS283/2-StudentDB/a2-questions.md

     ```
     Can you think of any reason why the above implementation would be a **very bad idea** using the C programming language?
 Specifically, address why the above code introduces a subtle bug that could be hard to identify at runtime?

-    > **ANSWER:** In C, there is the possibility that memory could fail to allocate and so &student would be null,
-    causing issues when the caller looks at the return and thinks that it failed, when in reality it succeeded.
+    > **ANSWER:** In C, this would return a reference to a local variable that is not in the namespace of the caller,
+    and trying to reference it when you exit the function is undefined behavior and would cause a lot of issues if you
+    were to actually try and use that return value.

 3. Another way the `get_student(...)` function could be implemented is as follows: